SkillsFundingAgency/das-shared-packages/SFA.DAS.GovUK.Auth/README.md

 ## Stub Authentication

-It is also possible to enable stub authentication to be used in palce of gov one login.
+It is also possible to enable stub authentication to be used in place of Gov One Login.
 This is done by adding the `"StubAuth":true` config variable which will then expect a local authentication endpoint to be setup.
-The stub authentication service expects a user id and email address and it simply replaces the population of id and email from the gov uk one login.
+The stub authentication service expects a user id and email address and it simply replaces the population of id and email from the Gov One Login.
 The Id and Email are then used as they would be in your service and the `GetClaims` method on the `ICustomClaims` interface is called to get any data for populating the claims.
-An example of implementing a service with StubAuth enabled can seen at: https://github.com/SkillsFundingAgency/das-shared-packages/blob/master/SFA.DAS.GovUk.Auth.Samples/SFA.DAS.GovUK.SampleSite
+An example of implementing a service with StubAuth enabled can be seen at: https://github.com/SkillsFundingAgency/das-shared-packages/blob/master/SFA.DAS.GovUk.Auth.Samples/SFA.DAS.GovUK.SampleSite

 When the `RequestedUserInfoClaims` are present in the extended configuration the sample site will prompt for a JSON file to be uploaded during a login which uses the StubAuth, the files in